shaik1002/biggitlabbomb/doc/administration/auth/crowd.md

 **Offering:** Self-managed

 WARNING:
-This feature was [deprecated](https://gitlab.com/gitlab-org/gitlab/-/issues/369117) in GitLab 15.3 and is [planned for removal in 18.0](https://gitlab.com/gitlab-org/gitlab/-/issues/457241).
+This feature was [deprecated](https://gitlab.com/gitlab-org/gitlab/-/issues/369117) in GitLab 15.3 and is planned for removal in 17.0.

 Authenticate to GitLab using the Atlassian Crowd OmniAuth provider.
 Enabling this provider also allows Crowd authentication for Git-over-https requests.